andrewthetechie/err-aprs-backend/docker/README.md

 BOT_PREFIX_OPTIONAL_ON_CHAT is set to true, this means that commands can be run with the prefix

+Any environment variable that is proceeded with "ERR_APRS_" will get added to the config automatically.
+For example "ERR_ARPS_FOO=bar" will result in `FOO="bar` in the errbot config

 ## Plugins

 Plugins can be added to /errbot/plugins or you can reconfigure the directory by setting BOT_PLUGIN_DIR